swirsz/mcm/README.md

 The variables secondbest/secondworst are only utilized if the row and column specified matchup with the row and column being analyzed by the program.

-I'm using a hash table style duplicate checker to only show a couple of examples of unique values under the "Almost Best Parenthesizations" categories.
+The program implements a hash table style duplicate checker to only show a couple of examples of unique values under the "Almost Best Parenthesizations" categories.
 If these lines are removed the program will show all possible "2nd best" parenthesizations including all the duplicate solutions.

 It would be very easy to limit or sort the output of 2nd-best cases displayed by the program to actually show only the real "2nd best", but currently I'm displaying everything because it highlights very convincingly which suboptimal choices affect the total and which ones do not.